nuuuwan/news_lk3_data/README.md

 *2024-10-29 16:00:00* · [`virakesarilk`](https://www.virakesari.lk/article/197414) · `ta`

+This text appears to be a speech or statement by President Anura Kumara Dissanayake of Sri Lanka.
+Here's a summary of the key points:

+1. The President emphasizes the need to transform politics into a service for the people, rather than a business.

+2. He criticizes current politicians who prioritize personal gain over national interests and public service.

+3. The President outlines plans to digitize government services, reduce privileges and costs for MPs and former presidents, and combat corruption.

+4. He promises to focus on education, agriculture, and economic development to improve people's lives.

+5. The speech calls for a free and fair election on November 14th to bring in newcomers who represent the National People's Power movement.

+6. The President addresses criticism that the election process is exhausting, arguing that this is a result of efforts to overcome obstacles left by previous rulers.

+7. He emphasizes the importance of mobilizing support for the upcoming election and invites citizens to participate in this effort.

+The overall tone is one of reform-minded leadership, criticizing the status quo and promising significant changes to governance and politics in Sri Lanka.

+🟩

 When we sell a GivR coat in India, our people are in the queues to buy five thousand rupees, buy ten kilos of rice, get the assurance of the land, and make the stability of the land..
 In a short time, we will completely change all these and create a close -way public service that is close to citizens.
 President Anura Kumara Dissanayake said we show how and who to normalize the country.

 President Anura Kumara Dissanayake said this while addressing a meeting in Kalutara.